 Radio Frequency Identification (RFID) technology is an automated data capture technology that identifies labeled or tagged objects wirelessly.
 The system consists of an RFID tag and an RFID tag reader that relays the information on the tag, in digital form, to a computer system.

-Unlike bar-code labels, which can only function if the bar-code is oriented towards the scanner and the scanner “sees” the bar-code RFID tags can work within multiple feet of a querying reader (depending on the tag, of course), and multiple tags can be read at once For example, at a grocery store checkout clerks have to orient the bar code toward a scanner for them to be scanned, with an RFID tag he/she Similarly RFID technology can be used for asset and people tracking as well as inventory management and anti-counterfeiting.
+Unlike bar-code labels, which only function if the bar-code is oriented so that the scanner can “see” the bar-code, RFID tags can work within multiple feet of a querying reader and read multiple tags at once.
+For example, at a grocery store checkout clerks have to point the bar code toward a scanner for them to be read, whereas an RFID tag just needs to be within the reading range.
+Similarly, RFID technology can be used for asset and people tracking as well as inventory management and anti-counterfeiting.

 Common RFID Questions